 All these rooms have double beds, with bed-side table and lights, as well as a chair and a writing desk.
 Each has a separate en suite bathroom, with a shower, but no bath.
 Outside these rooms is a long, shaded veranda – shared between them.

 Well away from the main farmhouse area, they also have four en-suite tents; there's also a mountain hut that can be rented out for minimum of five nights; there's also a nearby farmhouse, called Piccadilly, which has three double rooms which can be rented out – but when we last saw this, it required some modernization before we could recommend it.

 Corona Guest Farm is a place for activities, and it does attract some very serious hikers.
 With advanced notice, the farm's manager can also organize horse-riding trips.
 Given the rugged nature of the landscape, we'd only recommend this to experienced riders.
-(We haven't assessed the stables or tack here, or anywhere else in Africa where riding is offered; its always important that our travellers asses the safety of the riding here for themselves.)
+(We haven't the specialist riding knowledge to assess the tack, horses or riding guides here with any certainty, so it's always important that travellers satisfy themselves about the safety of the riding here.)
 Scenic drives and nature walks are also available.

 Our ViewWhen we visited Corona in 2010, we found a very traditional guest farm that offers good (quite serious) hiking.
 There was some game there – including plenty of kudu, steenbok, oryx and lots of Hartmann's mountain zebra.
 It's a great place for scenery and serious hiking, as long as you're happy with the feeling that you're staying in someone's own home.

 Ideal length of stay: 2 -3 nights, but keen hikers may want a little longer.